Fort Worth, Texas

-Fort Worth (sometimes abbreviated Ft.
-Worth) is a city in the U.S. state of Texas and the county seat of Tarrant County, covering nearly 350 sqmi into Denton, Johnson, Parker, and Wise counties.
-Fort Worth's population was estimated to be 1,008,156 in 2024, making it the 11th-most populous city in the United States.
-Fort Worth is the second-largest city in the Dallas–Fort Worth metroplex, after Dallas, and the fourth most populous in Texas.
-The Dallas–Fort Worth metroplex is the fourth-most populous metropolitan area in the United States.
+Fort Worth is a city in the U.S. state of Texas.
+It is the county seat of Tarrant County, covering nearly 350 sqmi and extending into Denton, Johnson, Parker, and Wise counties.
+Fort Worth's population was estimated to be 1,028,117 in 2025, making it the 10th-most populous city in the United States.
+Fort Worth is the second-largest city in the Dallas–Fort Worth metroplex (after Dallas) and the fourth-most populous in Texas.
+The Dallas–Fort Worth metroplex is the fourth-most populous metropolitan area in the U.S., with 8.5 million residents.

 The city of Fort Worth was established in 1849 as an army outpost on a bluff overlooking the Trinity River.
 Fort Worth has historically been a center of the Texas Longhorn cattle trade.
 It still embraces its Western heritage and traditional architecture and design. is the first ship of the United States Navy named after the city.
 Nearby Dallas has held a population majority in the metropolitan area for as long as records have been kept, yet Fort Worth has become one of the fastest-growing cities in the United States.

 The city is the location of the Van Cliburn International Piano Competition and several museums designed by contemporary architects.
 The Kimbell Art Museum was designed by Louis Kahn, with an addition designed by Renzo Piano.
 The Modern Art Museum of Fort Worth was designed by Tadao Ando.
 The Amon Carter Museum of American Art, designed by Philip Johnson, houses American art.
 The Sid Richardson Museum, redesigned by David M. Schwarz, has a collection of Western art in the United States emphasizing Frederic Remington and Charles Russell.
 The Fort Worth Museum of Science and History was designed by Ricardo Legorreta of Mexico.

-In addition, Fort Worth is the location of several universities, including the University of Texas at Arlington, Texas Christian University, Texas Wesleyan, University of North Texas Health Science Center, and Texas A&M University School of Law.
+In addition, Fort Worth is the location of several universities, including the University of Texas at Arlington, Texas Christian University, Texas Wesleyan University, UNT Health Fort Worth, and Texas A&M University School of Law.
 Several multinational corporations, including Bell Textron, American Airlines, and BNSF Railway, are headquartered in Fort Worth.